Michael Watt (philanthropist): Philanthropy

 Watt has dedicated much of his later life to philanthropic endeavours around the globe.
 Earlier endeavours include sponsoring the Durham Miners' Gala for 10 years when it was on the brink of collapse in the late 1990s.
 His UK domestic work also includes supporting the Easington Colliery Band, as well as many other music-based non-profits including The Sixteen, the National Youth Jazz Orchestra, and across the Atlantic the Jazz Foundation of America.
-By forming the Ronnie Scott's Charitable Foundation in 2015 he is continuing to support major musical charities across the UK and provide free instruments to disadvantaged youths.
+By forming the Ronnie Scott's Charitable Foundation in 2015, Watt is continuing to support major musical charities across the UK and provide free instruments to disadvantaged youths.